Last updated on:

 What secure redaction must do?

 Secure redaction is not a design choice.
-It is a technical requirement: the sensitive content must be removed from the document's underlying structure so it cannot be recovered later.
+It is a technical requirement and the sensitive content must be removed from the Epstein files' underlying structure so it cannot be recovered later.
 That includes text, embedded objects, and the metadata that can reveal information even when the visible content appears clean.

 At a minimum, secure redaction should: